 Figshare fully backs the AllTrials effort.
 The desired endpoint is completely aligned with figshare‘s ethos for open research data to make academia and medicine more efficient.
 The way in which clinical trial endpoints are recorded at the moment is completely unethical and has repeatedly proved detrimental to the medical community.

 Hull York Medical School: Teaching in Evidence-Based Medicine is a core component of the undergraduate curriculum at HYMS – we want to ensure that future doctors know how to appriase and use evidence to inform their clinical decisions.
 But without access to ALL trial evidence, how can doctors be sure that those decisions are well-founded?
 HYMS supports the AllTrials campaign.

-The Institute of Clinical Research: The ICR recognises the value of making the best possible use of information gathered in clinical trials and sees facilitating appropriate meta-analyses as an important part of conducting high-quality clinical research.
+The Institute of Clinical Research recognises the value of making the best possible use of information gathered in clinical trials and sees facilitating appropriate meta-analyses as an important part of conducting high-quality clinical research.

 Belgian Health Care Knowledge Centre: As a producer of clinical guidelines and health technology assessments, the KCE crucially depends for its work on the free availability of all relevant trial information.
 In matters of health, or even life or death, lack of transparency is just unacceptable.
 We should no longer accept that this basic right is denied to patients.